 Future commitments in respect of interest bearing loans Hire purchase commitments

 The Company has hire purchase contracts for various items of plant and machinery.
-The contracts do have terms of renewal but no escalation clauses.
-Renewals are at the option of the specific entity that holds the asset.
-The hire purchase contracts have an average term of 36 months with the right to purchase the asset at the completion of the contract term.
+The hire purchase contracts have an average term of 36 months.
+Assets under hire purchase contracts are pledged as security for the related interest bearing liabilities.